lloydnguyen96/dotfiles/README.md

 - if use python, install anaconda

-- source ~/.dotfiles/setup.sh to install packages, ... for new environment
+- source ~/.dotfiles/setup.sh to install packages, ... for vim development environment
+- optionally source ~/.dotfiles/install_optional_packages.sh for new Linux environment

 - install linters and fixers for automatically checking and fixing syntax
 errors: